andrei-k/virtual-postcard/README.md

 # Virtual Postcard

-Virtual Postcard provies a simple flow of selecting and filling out a virtual postcard.
+Virtual Postcard provides a simple flow of selecting and filling out a virtual postcard.
 It's written with Vue.js.